Mubydeji/Mubydeji/README.md

 ## About Me

-I am a data analyst with 3 years of experience working across public health, government, and commercial environments.
-I build things that work — data pipelines, dashboards, ML models, and analytical frameworks that teams actually use to make decisions.
+I am a data analyst and AI developer with 3 years of experience working across public health, government, and commercial environments.
+I build things that work — data pipelines, dashboards, ML models, and AI applications that teams actually use to make decisions.

 My most substantial work has been in public health data across Kaduna State, Nigeria, where I built SQL data warehouses, designed ODK survey instruments for field data collection across 14 local government areas, and rebuilt Power BI dashboards now used in active government health planning.

 I am currently finishing a B.Sc.
 Mathematics at the Air Force Institute of Technology, Kaduna — graduating June 2026.
+Open to remote opportunities globally.

 ---